What is Institutional Racism?

 The Limitations of Government Support for Blacks

 Although discrimination between black Americans and white Americans is increasing day by day, the U.S. government has enacted these programs as ways to build sustainable support for black communities in America.
-With increased number of African Americans holding keys to elections in key states, politicians are more invested than ever in making sure that they can secure “the black vote” by voicing their support for such programs and related initiatives.
+With an increased number of African Americans holding keys to elections in key states, politicians are more invested than ever in making sure that they can secure “the black vote” by voicing their support for such programs and related initiatives.

 But the question still remains: how can we stop racism?
 Will this really bring a rise in the lives of black families across the U.S. or is this akin to putting a small band-aid on a bleeding wound?
 The issue of racism in the United States is pervasive.
 These programs were made for the economic and social growth of black Americans in the U.S. and the betterment of Black Americans who have faced discrimination and hardships in being able to provide for themselves because of their skin color and assumptions that people have about them.
 But what will happen when funding for these programs run out?
 What will happen with the elected politicians and officials no longer feel that these programs are necessary?
 What will happen then?
 Will black Americans be left in the dust, once again, to fend for themselves in an environment that is hard-stacked against them?